-How To Get Free Money: 12 Easy Ways
+How To Get Free Money: 12 Easy, Proven Ways To Earn

-When you need extra cash, you often don’t have to look very far.
-Whether you need to pay the rent, a student loan or another bill — or you just want free money now — there are plenty of simple ways to earn.
-Keep reading to learn about 12 of the best options that can help you boost your bank account balance.
+When you need extra money, you often don’t have to look very far.
+Whether you need to pay the rent, a student loan or another bill — or you just like free money — these 12 simple ways to earn money can boost your bank account balance.

-Now that you know that opportunities to earn free money are out there, it’s just a matter of knowing where to look.
+Now that you know that these and other opportunities to earn free money are out there, it’s time to find out where to look.

 One of the ways banks attract new business is by offering promotions.
-All you have to do is open an account and meet the promotion requirements to earn a bonus from a bank offer.
+Just open an account and meet the promotion requirements to earn a bonus from one of these bank offers.

-- How much you can earn: Most bonus offers are $200 to $500, but you may find higher offers if you carry a high balance.
-Here are a couple of examples of promotions that are currently available:
+- How much you can earn: Most bonus offers are $200 to $500, but you may find higher offers if you carry a high balance or receive large direct deposits.

-- What you need to watch out for: You typically have to deposit funds that are new to the bank and maintain a minimum balance or receive direct deposits to qualify.
+- What you need to watch out for: You typically have to maintain a minimum balance or receive direct deposits to qualify.

 - How you’re paid: Money is typically deposited into the account you opened.